Motivic interpretation of Albanese varieties of smooth varieties: Picard functors

+\begin{df} Let $G$ be a group scheme over $k$.
+We say that $G$ is an {\it abelian group scheme} (resp.\ {\it semi-abelian group scheme}) if the connected component of the identity $G^0$ is an abelian (resp.\ semi-abelian) variety and $G/G^0$ is a finitely generated abelian group. \end{df}

-in $\dmeffk$. \end{none} \begin{none} In \cite{MR2107442}, $M_1(X)^\vee$ is constructed using an $h$-hypercover $X_\bullet\rightarrow X$, and it is shown that it is independent of the choice of $X_\bullet\rightarrow X$.
-Our approach is different.
-We have given a canonical definition of $M_1(X)^\vee$ without using any $h$-hypercover, and we will prove that $M_1(X)^\vee[-1]$ is isomorphic to a complex $[L\rightarrow A]$ where $L$ is a lattice and $A$ is an abelian variety.
-In the proof, we use an $h$-hypercover. \end{none} \begin{prop} Let $G$ be a semi-abelian variety over $k$, and let $L$ be a lattice.
-Consider them as Nisnevich sheaves on $Sm/k$.
+\begin{prop} Let $G$ be a semi-abelian group scheme, and let $L$ be a lattice.
+Regard them as Nisnevich sheaves on $Sm/k$.
 Then $G\oplus L$ has a unique transfer structure. \end{prop} \begin{proof} Set $F:=G\oplus L$.
-By \cite{MR2102056}, $G$ has a transfer structure.
-Thus $F$ has a transfer structure.
-The remaining is the uniqueness.
-Let $X$ and $Y$ be noetherian schemes smooth and separated over $k$, and let $Z\in {\rm Cor}(X,Y)$ be a correspondence.
-If $F$ has another transfer structure, the two transfer structures and $Z$ induce homomorphisms
+In \cite{MR2102056}, it is shown that $G$ has a transfer structure.
+Then $F$ has a transfer structure too.
+For uniqueness, suppose $X,Y\in Sm/k$ and $Z\in {\rm Cor}(X,Y)$.
+If $F$ has another transfer structure, then the two transfer structures and $Z$ induce homomorphisms